FAQs

 What does ‘universally designed’ mean?

 The design of a structure or environment so that it is understood, accessible and used to the greatest extent possible by all people regardless of their age or ability.
 Lots of reusable alternatives to plastic aren’t currently universally designed, meaning that they’re unusable for many people.
-Read our disability justice page to learn more
+Read our disability justice page and check out this blog from Disability Rights Lawyer Dr Abigail Pearson to learn more.

 Isn’t plastic essential for medical products?

 Yes, medical products are not part of the count because they’re essential.
 It’s not appropriate for every type of packaging to transition to reusable options.
 For example, some medical equipment is sterile on use and then disposed of.
-Medication also comes in plastic packaging, and many medical supplies that people with disabilities rely on are plastic too.
+Medication also comes in plastic packaging, and many medical supplies that Disabled People rely on are plastic too.

 The aim for The Big Plastic Count is to get lots and lots of people involved, counting their household plastic packaging.
 One week is enough time to collect useful data without taking up too much of people's time.